-Due to the fact that the high cost of shuttering is eliminated and that the Winstep® elements are precast and pre-stressed, the Winstep® System allows for a simple on-site installation.
+Due to the fact that the high cost of shuttering is eliminated, and that the Winstep® elements are precast and pre-stressed, the System allows for a painless and simple on-site installation.

 This results in an average saving of up to 30% over conventional in-situ concrete staircases.